 When COPD becomes moderate to severe, inhaled, long-acting beta2 agonists (LABA)(e.g. salmeterol) and inhaled, long-acting anticholinergics (LAMA)(e.g. tiotropium) are routinely used.
 These improve the FEV1 and general quality of life, but do not seem to affect the course of the disorder.

 While inhaled corticosteroids are the mainstay of asthma treatment, their use in COPD has been more controversial.
-Now the combination of an inhaled corticosteroid and a inhaled long-acting beta2 agonist is often used (e.g. fluticasone and salmeterol).
-However, this may change.
-According to the results of a trial published last year (NEJM, June 9, 2016), in patients with recent exacerbations, it would be better to treat with the LABA indacaterol plus the LAMA glycopyrronium.
+A combination of an inhaled corticosteroid and a inhaled long-acting beta2 agonist is often used (e.g. fluticasone and salmeterol).
+A further possibility is to use a combination of a LABA and LAMA.

 (Sometimes an inhibitor of phosphodiesterase-4 (roflumilast)as a pill is used to suspress inflammation.)